McMasterRS/ws_web-design-guide/navigation-bar.md

 	borderRadius: 28,
 },
 ```
-Note that the shape `borderRadius` sets the global value of the border radius for all MUI components, we will modify the border radius of individual components as needed just like we did for the `MuiPaper` component.
+Note that the shape `borderRadius` sets the global value of the border radius for all MUI components, we will modify the border radius of individual components as needed in future sections of this workshop.

 Your `theme.ts` file should now look like this:
 ```